Malachyiii/snowcast_package/README.md

 ## pull_MODIS_image

-Not used in our actual prediction module, but useful so we decided to keep it.
-This pulls the imagery for either of the two MODIS satellites (MOD10A1 and MYD10A1) and outputs the image from that satellite, cropped to the given geometry.
+Not used in our teams actual modeling, but useful so we decided to keep it.
+This function pulls the imagery for either of the two MODIS satellites (MOD10A1 and MYD10A1) and outputs the image from that satellite, cropped to the given geometry.
 If it cannot find an image from the specified day, it looks up to 7 days back

 `pull_MODIS_image(geometry, date, modis, buffer_percent = 0.0):`
-    '''

     Parameters